Article

 Asia sector investment review

 Asia is a hugely important region to investors.
-We take a look at how funds focused on this varied area on our Preferred List have fared of late.
+We look at how funds focused on this varied area on the Charles Stanley Direct Preferred List have fared of late.

 | 11 min read

 As an alternative, active funds contain a mix of developed and developing Asian economies.
 However, there is a lot of variation, usually according to the fund management approach.
 Investors therefore need to ensure they are happy with the philosophy of the manager and the mix of geographical exposures in the fund before investing.
-For instance, Stewart Investors Asia Pacific Sustainability Fund contains around 45% exposure to India presently, whereas in Invesco Asian it is under 10%.
-Given the differences in geographical make-up it is normal to see wide variations in performance.
+For instance, Stewart Investors Asia Pacific All Cap Fund contains around 35% exposure to India presently, whereas in Invesco Asian it is under 10%.
+Given the differences in geographical make-up, it is normal to see wide variations in performance.

 Asia and emerging markets are areas where we think it is worth considering active funds.
-The less mature nature of many of the markets and the relative lack of in-depth analysis being conducted on companies by the financial community tends to result in less efficiency.
-That can mean a company’s prospects might be less well understood and shares are mis-priced, offering the chance for active managers to find undervalued stocks.
+The less mature nature of many of the markets and the relative lack of in-depth analysis being conducted by the financial community tends to result in less efficiency.
+That can mean a company’s prospects might be less understood and the shares are mis-priced, offering the chance for active managers to find undervalued stocks.
 Developing countries typically have less stringent governance.
-This gives an active manager the opportunity to also add value by avoiding the problem companies or, in certain cases, those they think could be broadsided by the political or regulatory landscape.
+This gives an active manager the opportunity to also add value by avoiding problem companies or, in certain cases, those they think could be undermined by the political or regulatory landscape.

 Recent performance

-Overall, here's how the actively-managed funds in the Asian sector on our Preferred List got on over the past 12 months, as well as in previous periods, with commentary on each fund detailed below.
+Overall, here's how the actively-managed funds in the Asian sector on our Preferred List got on over the past 12 months, as well as in previous periods, with commentary on each fund below.
+As always, investors should align their selections with their risk tolerance, market outlook, and confidence in fund managers’ approaches.

 Four Asia sector investments to consider